worldline/angular-training/docs/src/tooling/README.md

 To install Angular on your local system, you need the following:

 ### Node.js
 Angular requires a [current, active LTS, or maintenance LTS version](https://nodejs.org/en/about/releases/) of Node.js.
-For Angular 11, node 10.13.0 is the minimal supported version.
-For more information on installing Node.js, see [nodejs.org](https://nodejs.org/en/).
+There is a compatibility table [maintained by LayZeeDK](https://gist.github.com/LayZeeDK/c822cc812f75bb07b7c55d07ba2719b3) For more information on installing Node.js, see [nodejs.org](https://nodejs.org/en/).

 ::: tip
 If you are unsure about what version of Node.js runs on your system, run `node -v` in a terminal window.